Zahra Abukar, Business Administration

 At SMCC, students come from different walks of life with different backgrounds, and they have different life experiences.
 That diversity makes the learning more real.

-This program emphasizes hands-on exploration, and the professors know all the local businesses for internships and job opportunities.
+The program has a hands-on approach to learning, and the professors know a lot of people in the field for internships and job opportunities.

 Danielle Dubois, Culinary Arts